nanocloudx/nanocloudx/README.md

   - Work that makes more people delight
 - Contact
   - I will do my best to respond to direct contact from a company's HR
-  - I am ignoring contact from the recruitment agent (Forgive me as there are too many)
+  - I might ignore contact from a recruitment agent